Foundations of Carrollian Geometry: Carrollian Structures

-We note that the adapted coordinates are defined up to the coordinate transformations $x^\alpha \to x'^\alpha (x)$,
+We note that the adapted coordinates are defined up to the coordinate transformations $x^a \to x'^a (x)$,

-for arbitrary functions $f(x^a)$ and $f^a(x^b)$ of the spatial coordinates.
-One easily recognizes that $f(x^a)$ generates the supertranslations discussed in section \ref{sec:CC-algebra}.
-Similarly, the functions $f^a(x^b)$ parameterize diffeomorphisms of the spatial subspace.
+for arbitrary functions $f(x^i)$ and $f^i(x^j)$ of the spatial coordinates.
+One easily recognizes that $f(x^i)$ generates supertranslations, that is, space-dependent time transformations.\footnote{Here and throughout, we use the term "supertranslation" in the standard broad sense of space-dependent time translations.
+In section \ref{sec:CC-algebra}, these transformations are introduced within the conformal framework: they are not arbitrary functions, but carry a definite conformal weight (equal to 1) and transform accordingly under the conformal group.} Similarly, the functions $f^i(x^j)$ parametrize diffeomorphisms of the spatial subspace.
 To the best of our knowledge, this is the first instance in which the infinite-dimensional enhancement of the Carroll group appears in the literature from geometric considerations.

-The special case where the zero-signature spacetime is flat occurs when there exists a coordinate system such that $g_{0\mu} =0$, $g_{ab} = \delta_{ab}$, and $\Omega =1$.
-The group of linear transformations preserving these conditions is given by
+The special case where the zero-signature spacetime is flat occurs when there exists a coordinate system such that $q_{0a} =0$, $q_{ij} = \delta_{ij}$, and $\Omega =1$.
+As we will carefully review below, the isometries of this flat spacetime still leads to an infinite-dimensional group.
+Indeed, Duval, Gibbons and Horvathy \cite{Duval:2014uva} realized that this group becomes exactly the Carroll group given in \eqref{carr} (for the case $d=3$) only upon further requiring that the connection is preserved.

-where $a_b$ is an arbitrary spatial covector, $R^a{}_b$ parameterizes spatial rotations, and $b^\alpha = (b^0,b^a)$ parameterizes arbitrary spacetime translations.
-This group is precisely the Carroll group given in \eqref{carr}, for the case $d=3$.\\